HELP loans and VET Student Loans

 There's a combined limit to how much you can borrow under HECS-HELP, FEE-HELP and VET Student Loans.
 This is called your HELP loan limit.

 If you’ve reached your combined HELP loan limit, you’ll need to pay your student contribution (tuition fees) before the census date.
-If you don’t pay your remaining fees, your enrolment will be cancelled after the census date for failing to meet the requirements of your CSP.
+If you're in a Commonwealth Supported Place (CSP), your enrolment will be cancelled after the census date if you don't pay your remaining fees for failing to meet the requirements of your CSP.
+All other students may have restrictions placed on their records and may have their enrolment cancelled.

 How to check your combined HELP loan limit